4vanessa/test-sc/README.md

 # test-sc
-In this example, we have a single HTML file that contains the structure, styling, and logic for the web application.
+ we have a single HTML file that contains the structure, styling, and logic for the web application.
 The application displays a heading, a paragraph, a button, and an empty <div> for output.

 The JavaScript code adds an event listener to the button element.
 When the button is clicked, the text content of the output <div> is updated to show the message "Button clicked!"